thomasrey01/bachelor-project/notes.md

 continue emailing Cor, ask about how to know which labels are on the floor plan for thesis: research into pattern recognition for extracting floor plan, the optimal transport, pixel to coords

+# 14/07/2023

+work with height of stickers
+band from shelf uncertainty